Track E Descriptions

 Survivor!
 Survivor!
 Basic skills for wilderness survival

 Are you a Survivor?
 Do you love the outdoors?
-Students will learn the basics of survival, avoiding the common mistakes and how to navigate if they find themselves lost along the way.
-Students will learn advanced techniques to put into practice for their next adventure and enjoy the ultimate survivor game the last day of class!
+Students will learn the basics of survival, avoid common mistakes, and how to navigate if they find themselves lost along the way.
+Students will learn advanced techniques to put into practice for their next adventure and enjoy learning how to be a citizen scientist with the use of apps like Seek.

 Understanding Pi: A perennial puzzle